Monnick/ConfigurationManager/README.md

 "editor.Font.Type":"Menlo",
 ```
 ## Pro and Cons

 ### Pro
 * the simplified format is better readable
 * writing the simplified format is much easier

 ### Cons
 * the simplified format is less structured (as intended)
 * the properties / data does not have to be ordered
 * the needed data size to store the file is bigger

 ## Initialization
 Before using the configuration manager, an initialization to the appsettings file is needed.
 Two methods provides the needed functionality:
 1. 'void Initialize(IConfigurationBuilder builder)' for using within a ASP.Net context with already created configuration builder.
 2. 'void Initialize(IHostingEnvironment env, string settingsFile)' for initializing with an environment and a settings file.
-3. 'void Initialize(IConfigurationRoot)' for using within an already initialized context.
+3. 'void Initialize(IConfigurationRoot config)' for using within an already initialized context.
 ## Using
 The appsettings content reflect the internal data structure of the used configuration objects:
 ```c#